 Diseases of the ear, nose, throat, head, and neck are presented in inpatient and outpatient otorhinolaryngology.
 The importance of understanding the anatomical structures for comprehension of examination, diagnosis, and treatment is emphasized.

-One or more modules that provide the interested student with laboratory or clinical research experience necessary for investigation of research problems related to otorhinolaryngology.
+This course will provide the interested student with laboratory or clinical research experience for problems related to otorhinolaryngology.
 The student may pursue an independent research problem or participate in a project currently under investigation by a staff member.
-In either case, a faculty mentor must be identified.
-All projects must be reviewed and approved by the mentor at least one month in advance of the intended start date.
-Students will be required to submit a written report at the conclusion of the module.
-One objective of this course will be to generate data suitable for publication or presentation at the Student Research Forum.
+A faculty mentor must be identified PRIOR TO submission and approval of this elective by the Otolaryngology Department.
+All projects must be reviewed and approved by the mentor at least two months in advance of the intended start date.
+The objective of this course is to generate data suitable for publication or presentation at the Student Research Forum.
 Prerequisite: Special arrangement with faculty mentor.
-LEC.

 The objectives of this two week selective course will be to expose the fourth year medical student to clinical and surgical aspects of otolaryngology head and neck surgery.
-This will be done in the form of three projects.
-The first project will consist of a pre test examination.
-These questions will be open-ended and will consist of 75 to 100 questions in which the student is expected to find the answer over the two week rotation.
-At the end of the two weeks the student will be given a set of 25 questions from the bank of 100 to be tested over.
-The second project will consist of a list of skills and procedures to be observed.
-The student will be asked to have this checked off by either a staff member of Otolaryngology, or an Otolaryngology resident.
-The third project will consist of time spent learning aspects of otolaryngology head and neck examination using a CD-ROM computer program generated by the Academy of Otolaryngology Head and Neck Surgery directed for primary care training.
-LEC.
+A list of skills and procedures to be observed will be provided.
+The student will be asked to have this checked off by either a faculty member or Otolaryngology resident.
+Students will also be required to complete modules covering the head and neck examination and ENT-specific pathology through content generated by the Academy of Otolaryngology Head and Neck Surgery directed for primary care training.